Explore London for the Day: Tackling London, England in 24 Hours

 Of course, it’s unrealistic to think that you’ll see it all within 24 hours in London, but if you’re strategic (which this article aims to help you with), then you can see more than you’d think.

 As a travel writer, I’ve always liked to create these styles of articles, enabling travellers to make the most of what time they have in a city, regardless of the size of a city.
-I’ve written about how to spend one day in Oslo, two days in Lisbon, making the most of a quick trip to Dublin, tackling a day in Brussels, and the list goes on and on.
+I’ve written about how to spend one day in Oslo, two days in Lisbon, making the most of a quick trip to Dublin, tackling a day in Brussels, and visiting Edinburgh in a day.
 Now, I’m happy to turn my attention to London, so let’s get to it.

 About London, England - Capital of the United Kingdom